hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

     Furthermore, they have reallocated a lot of the foreign aid to pay for the refugee situation back at home.
 As a matter of fact, *[Denmark is now the biggest recipient of its own foreign aid][biggest-recipient]*.

+*That* will make it clear that we are serious.
+It will show that when we change the conditions for people who come here---stop integrating [them] and instead help temporarily---yes, then we'll increase the aid to {nærområderne} significantly in return.
+And that will Denmark clout in the UN and EU and with very wealthy oil states in not just suggesting, but *demanding* that they increase the aid!

+And then things will really start rolling!

+We help the most by helping them where most people already are.<br />
+In their home countries or in {nærområderne}.<br />
+<span class="highlight">Whether we help seven, 10 or 20 more on the [dollar] by helping them there and not here is frankly immaterial.
+That's a fight over numbers you argue about for a long time</span>.

+<span class="highlight">But that it's *a lot more* that we'll be helping for each [dollar] used is beyond any doubt.</span>

+<span class="highlight">And once for all, let's stop with making this a discussion about whether you're good or evil.
+Whether you're loving thy neighbour.</span>

+The Red-Greens, Socialist People's Party, and Social Liberals can fight amongst themselves about who's the purest in the eyes of the Lord, and who most swiftly and effectively can <span class="highlight">devastate</span> Denmark socially, politically, culrurally, and economically by opening their arms and inviting everyone up here---refugees and migrants among them.<br />
+{"C'mon-over!"}

+While they fight, I suggest that all other parties solve this in a way that both secures Denmark and the Danes for the future and effectively helps more of the people <span class="highlight">who are in need</span>.

+Help in {nærområderne}.
+Works.
+If anyone had any doubt, [weekly newspaper] Weekendavisen documented it in an article[^wa] last Friday.
+A report from two universities in Great Britain and the US documents that refugees both stay in {områderne}, when sufficient aid is there, and that the welfare of {områderne} improves---even after peace has been restored, the camps have been shut down, and the Red Cross have gone home.

+[^wa]: {}

+That has to be what you call a win-win-win situation :) [sic]

+* * * *

 [source]: http://www.danskfolkeparti.dk/Årsmødetaler_tekst_video